SammyMERAZGA/medicalDashboard/README.md

 ## WORK IN PROGRESS 💪 ##

-## One of my dreams 💭 is to work in a company in the health sector 🏥 because it is my father's sector 🧑‍⚕️.
+## One of my dreams 💭 is to work in a company in the health sector 🏥 because it's my father's sector 🧑‍⚕️.
 So I started a project in the health sector.

 ## Home Page 🏠